 Although there are severe problems associated with rainfall in Southern California, it’s a necessary evil.
 This area has been going through a drought for a long time and our resources definitely need to be replenished.
 Snowmelt and rainfall fill our reservoirs and keep this area green and healthy.
 We all love having the sunny South California weather, but we have to put up with some rain and now and then.
 If your home or business is prepared for the weather, it makes it easier to enjoy the occasional shower or thunderstorm.
 Make sure your property is protected by waterproofing systems and retaining walls.

 Dalinghaus Construction can help you be proactive and ready for the weather with retaining wall construction and repair, waterproofing installation, and other services.
-If your structure is already damaged, they can help with foundation repair, concrete lifting, and home repair and remodeling.
+If your structure is already damaged, we can help with foundation repair, concrete lifting, and home repair and remodeling.
 Contact us today to learn more about what Dalinghaus Construction can do to help you enjoy your Southern California weather.